-It used to be the case that if you worked though an umbrella company, then you could sacrifice some salary and get expenses of travelling to and from your assignment locations and home, reimbursed on a tax and NIC free basis instead.
+It used to be the case that if you worked though an umbrella company then you could claim tax and NIC relief on the costs of getting to and from your assignment locations.
 However since April 2016, this has been closed to anyone working under 'supervision, direction or control' of any person (or the right thereof).
 This catches most people.

 However you may still qualify for relief on travel expenses incurred while working (e.g. going to a client meeting), as opposed to getting to work.
-Due to another rule change you can't get these expenses reimbursed on a tax and NIC free basis where you have sacrificed some salary for them.
-Strictly you should put in a tax claim to HMRC to claim tax relief on mileage and other types of travel expenses but some umbrella companies may still offer to process them through the payroll on a tax and NIC free basis for you.
-You should make sure you are clear as to the grounds on which they are doing this, for example, because the expenses are client or agency reimbursed expenses and are payable on top of your ordinary salary rather than as part of it.
-For more information about the expense rules are and how and when relief can be claimed, see the LITRG report on umbrella companies.
+Strictly you should put in a tax claim to HMRC to claim tax relief on mileage and other types of travel expenses but some umbrella companies may offer to process them through the payroll on a tax and NIC free basis for you.
+You should make sure you are clear as to the grounds on which they are doing this, for example, because the expenses are client or agency reimbursed expenses.
+For more information about what the expense rules are see the LITRG report on umbrella companies.